Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 – THE KELPIES – Huge 30-meter-high majestic horse head sculptures, located at the Helix Park, A MUST.
 Built in 2013 by the artist Andy Scott as a tribute to the heavy-working horses of the Scottish industry in the late 18th century.
 However, the name itself – Kelpie, derives from the Scottish Gaelic word ‘cailpeach’ or ‘colpach’, which means heifer or colt.
 It refers to a mythical shape-shifting aquatic spirit that lives inside the waters of Scotland and haunts them.

-The Kelpies - Scotland Road Trip Itinerary
+The Kelpies, Part of Scotland Road Trip Itinerary

 The Kelpies © The Luxury Travelers

-The Kelpies - Scotland Road Trip Itinerary
+The Kelpies, Part of Scotland Road Trip Itinerary

 The Kelpies © The Luxury Travelers